surfdog9/intro-to-git/readme.md

-git add .   - adds all files currently staged git add *.html   - adds all html files
+git add .   - adds all files currently staged git add *.html   - adds all html files git add -A   - add all files and folders from current directory

 git commit   - making a checkpoint in time with changes that were added git commit - m "message"   - commits with message